WROQ: Station history

 In the fall of 1982, WAIM-FM changed formats into a hybrid of CHR and AOR under the "Rock 40" format as WCKN, "The All New Rock 101 FM".
 From the word go the station set off to do battle with then dominant Top 40 outlet WANS-FM (now WJMZ-FM).
 In 1984, the station licensed the "Hot Hits" format from consultant Mike Joseph and tightened up the music, playing only 20 current songs and no re-currents or oldies.
 This approach did not work and was later dropped.
 In 1986, the playlist was broadened and adopted the moniker as "Power 101 FM, WCKN".

 Despite these attempts, ratings remained in second place to WANS-FM's dominance in the CHR market.
 In late November 1987, the station started running promos about "giving the audience what they wanted".
 Then on December 1, 1987, the Rock 40 format and the "Power" name was officially dropped for an album rock format (with a strong musical lean toward classic rock) and "Rock 101" was reborn.
 During this time, two very popular shows on Rock 101 were, "The Rock 101's Midnight Tracker" where a random full rock and roll album would be played at midnight all the way through the morning, with no commercial interruption.
 On Friday nights at midnight, the same concept but with six albums played all the way back to back.
 The DJ's would state all of the tracks on each album and then play the album all the way through.
 The Friday night show was called "The Rock 101's Friday Night Six Pack".
 Both of these shows were very popular with listeners and continued on Rock 101 until the mid-1990s.
 The WCKN call letters were finally dropped for WROQ in February 1991 as the station shifted toward active rock but keeping the Rock 101 moniker.
-This approach was successful as the station became a solid Top 5 performer in the ratings for much of the 1990s and early 2000s, eventually going to #1 on several occasions during that time.
+This approach was successful as the station became a solid Top 5 performer in the ratings for much of the 1990s and early 2000s, eventually going to No. 1 on several occasions during that time.

 The station was eventually acquired by Barnstable Broadcasting in 2002.
 Since Barnstable at the time had also owned WROQ's main competitor WTPT, it was decided to shift the station towards into a full-fledged classic rock station.
 This move was meant to allow both stations some breathing room and ratings have strengthened since that time.

 Clear Channel Communications signed on WBZT-FM in April 2002 as "96.7 The Buzzard", playing a mix of rock music from the 1960s through the present day.
 The move was meant to play spoiler to WROQ however the idea did not succeed, and the rock format was dropped at WBZT in 2007.